 Here, we see a statistically normal but clinically abnormal retinal nerve fibre layer (RNFL) analysis.
 Although most of the RNFL analysis is within normal limits, there are significant discrepancies between the right and left eyes.

 This patient's 24-2 visual field test was inconclusive, so a 10-2 visual field test was performed, revealing a significant superior defect in the left eye respecting the horizontal midline—a classic finding in glaucoma.

-In the accompanying 10 min. video featuring Dr. Hady Saheb, Glaucoma Fellowship Director at McGill University in Montreal, you will learn:
+In this tip's accompanying 8 min. video, featuring Dr. Hady Saheb, Glaucoma Fellowship Director at McGill University in Montreal, we will review: